tylerd/HOL-DeployingActiveDirectoryPS/HOL.md

 	_Setting Domain Administrator password_

-1. Finally, click **Next** again and allow for Active Directory to be configured.
+1. Finally, click **Next** again and allow for Active Directory to be configured, this will take several minutes.
 When prompted to allow reboot choose **Restart Now**.